slimnate/blog/_posts/2023-07-22-skeleton-ui-svelte.md

 This component must watch for `change` events on the individual radio elements to update the selected value.

-Like the `TextArea` component above, this component does nt include any validation message display as the radio will always have a default checked value in my use case.
+Like the `TextArea` component above, this component does not include any validation message display as the radio will always have a default checked value in my use case.
 For standardization, it might be a good idea to add validation capabilities.

+File: `$lib/components/form-fields/Radio.svelte`
+{: .code-label }

 Properties:
 - `name` **required** - name of the form field for each of the radio elements